kbright817/phonegap-revmob-plugin/README.md

 Update to the official [RevMob Phonegap Cordova SDK](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html) to enable automatic installation via local Phonegap CLI.

 ### Notes:
-* Currently works for iOS only.
-* Tested using iOS 6.1 and 7.0
+* Tested using iOS 6.1 and 7.0, Android 4.3
-* Tested so far only using Phonegap CLI 3.1.0
+* Tested so far only using Cordova CLI 3.4.0
-* Requires using Phonegap CLI for automatic local installation
+* Requires using Cordova CLI for automatic local installation

 ### Files Modified from the [RevMob Phonegap Cordova SDK](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html) to enable automatic installation:
 * plugin.xml - to meet Phonegap CLI plugin inclusion specs
 * www/revmob.js - to be in line with core Apache Cordova plugin design, also including an initWithAppId: method
-* I have not modified RevMob's included `src/ios/librevmob-ios-wrapper.a` or `src/ios/RevMobPlugin.h` whatsoever
+* I have not modified RevMob's included `src/ios/librevmob-ios-wrapper.a`, `src/ios/RevMobPlugin.h` or `src/android/revmob-android-wrapper.jar` whatsoever

 ### Changes from [Official SDK Documentation](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html)
 * I've updated how you start a RevMob session/initialize the SDK.
 See Installation step #3 below.
 All other function calls are the same as the official documentation.